 - 1. Locate the street side stabilizer control handle (labeled "SS").
 Push the lever down to lower the stabilizer leg on the street side of the truck.
 While looking under the rear of the truck, you will see the street side stabilizer leg lowering to the ground.
 When the stabilizer makes solid contact with the ground, release the control lever. - 2.
 Locate the extension stabilizer lever.
-Push the extension lever down to fully extend the curb side stabilizer.
+Push the extension lever down to fully extend the curb side stabilizer. - 3.
+Locate the curb side stabilizer control handle (labeled "CS").
+Push the CS lever down to lower the stabilizer to the ground.
+Release the lever when the stabilizer has made solid contact with the ground.

-Note: Do not raise the rear tires of the truck off the ground with the stabilizers and pay particular attention that the truck is as level as possible both front to rear and side to side.
+AWARNING Do not raise the rear tires of the truck off the ground with the stabilizers.
+Confirm that the stabilizers are positioned on stable, flat ground and that the truck is as level as possible both front to rear and side to side.
+Use stabilizer pads to ensure the proper distribution of weight.